meizabel/documentation/getting_started/README.md

  **TODO:** establish maven dependency?

-You can find the Spine Event Engine source code repositories in [Spine](https://github.com/SpineEventEngine).
+You can find Spine source code in the [GitHub repositories](https://github.com/SpineEventEngine).